-Kim Jong Un Goes To China
+North Korean Leader Kim Jong Un Goes To China

 In a New Year's speech, Kim warned Washington the country might be forced to take an alternative path if the U.S. "continues to break its promises and misjudges the patience of our people by unilaterally demanding certain things and pushes ahead with sanctions and pressure," according to a translation published in the New York Times.

 A spokesperson for the South Korean government expressed optimism that the diplomatic discussions between the two Koreas, North Korea and China, and North Korea and the United States might build on each other.
-"We hope there will be a virtuous circle of these exchanges so progress in each exchange will lead to progress in others, Kim Eui-kyeom told reporters, according to the South Korean news agency Yonhap.
+"We hope there will be a virtuous circle of these exchanges so progress in each exchange will lead to progress in others," Kim Eui-kyeom told reporters, according to the South Korean news agency Yonhap.